 - Implications – 1.
 Did health officials know Pertussis vaccine does not confer herd immunity?
 If so, why did they keep blaming the unvaccinated as vaccinated child can pass the bacteria as well? – 2.
 If they did not know Pertussis vaccine does not confer herd immunity- how can they claim to be scientific where such a basic trait of the vaccine was missed for 70 years?
-And why they still blaming the unvaccinated after finding this out?
+And why are they still blaming the unvaccinated after finding this out?

 2012 Vermont Outbreak

 (NOTE: West Virginia, a state with no philosophical or religious exemptions, also experienced a pertussis outbreak in 2012. http://www.dhhr.wv.gov/oeps/disease/Documents/WV_HAN_59.pdf).
 In 2012, those filing vaccine exemptions for their children were blamed for an expected whooping cough outbreak in Vermont after other states began to see the expected cyclical rise in cases.
 This was misinformation used in at attempt to remove vaccine exemptions from VT parents. http://www.unionleader.com/apps/pbcs.dll/article?AID=/20121007/NEWS12/710079917/0/NEWHAMPSHIRE0303&template=printart

 So what are the facts on this 2012 whooping cough outbreak?